niveklabs/tfwriter/datadog/r/datadog_synthetics_test.md

   assertions = [{}]
   # device_ids - (optional) is a type of list of string
   device_ids = []
-  # locations - (required) is a type of list of string
+  # locations - (required) is a type of set of string
   locations = []
   # message - (optional) is a type of string
   message = null